dmlc/xgboost/doc/tutorials/intercept.rst

 ******

 The ``base_margin`` is a form of ``offset`` in GLM.
-Using the Poisson objective as an example, we might want to mode the rate instead of the count.
+Using the Poisson objective as an example, we might want to model the rate instead of the count:

 .. math::